hanyi2021/CrystalDiT/README.md

 | ADiT | 2.74 | 13.50 | 37.08 |
 | **CrystalDiT** | **9.62** | **25.94** | **63.28** |

-## Baseline Comparison

-The `baseline/` directory contains implementations for:
-- DiffCSP
-- FlowMM
-- DiffCSP++
-- MatterGen
-- ADiT

 Generated structures from all baseline methods (10,000 each) are available on our [Hugging Face repository](https://huggingface.co/xiaohan-yi/CrystalDiT) for direct comparison without requiring baseline reproduction.

-## Ablation Studies

-Ablation study results (including 1D atomic representation variant) are available in the evaluation results.
-Generated CIF files for ablation studies can be provided upon request due to size constraints.

 ## Citation